emqx/cloud-docs/en_US/index.md

 ---
 {
-  'title': 'EMQX Cloud Overview',
-  'description': 'EMQX Cloud is a fully managed MQTT 5.0 IoT cloud service.
-It can process a huge amount of data in real-time to and from connected IoT devices and applications.', 'introduction': "EMQX Cloud is an MQTT middleware for the IoT from EMQ.
-As the world's first fully managed MQTT 5.0 cloud messaging service, EMQX Cloud provides a one-stop O&M colocation and a unique isolated environment for MQTT services.
-In the era of Internet of Everything, EMQX Cloud can help you quickly build industry applications and easily realize the collection, transmission, computation and persistence of IoT data.", 'headers':
+  'title': 'EMQX Platform Introduction', 'description': 'EMQX Platform is a fully managed MQTT 5.0 IoT cloud service.
+It can process a huge amount of data in real-time to and from connected IoT devices and applications.', 'introduction': "One MQTT Platform for the IoT from EMQ.
+As the world's first MQTT 5.0 messaging service, EMQX Platform provides fully-managed environment or On-Premise for MQTT services.
+EMQX Platform can help you quickly build industry applications and easily realize the collection, transmission, computation and persistence of IoT data.", 'headers':
     [
       { 'title': 'Product Introduction', 'slug': 'product-introductione' },